mit-cml/appinventor-sources/appinventor/docs/markdown/reference/components/charts.md

 ## ChartData2D  {#ChartData2D}

-A ChartData2D component represents a single two dimensional Data Series in the Chart component, for example, a single Line in the case of a Line Chart, or a single Bar in the case of a Bar Chart.
- The Data component is responsible for handling all of the data of the Chart.
+A ChartData2D component represents a single two-dimensional Data Series in the Chart component, for example, a single Line in the case of a Line Chart, or a single Bar in the case of a Bar Chart.
+The Data component is responsible for handling all the data of the Chart.
 The entries of the Data component correspond of an x and a y value.
  The component is attached directly to a Chart component by dragging it onto the Chart.